pradyuman/abel/README.md

 # abel
 My abel playground.
-Contains various abel programs that can be loaded into a PLD/CPLD.
+Contains various abel programs that can be loaded onto a PLD/CPLD.